All About Oil Pressure Sensor

 Will My Car Run Without an Oil Pressure Sensor?

 No, the car may not run without an oil pressure sensor.
 When the sensor stops reading pressure, it will shut down the engine.
+It is there to monitor engine oil pressure.

 How Do I Test an Oil Pressure Sensor?